 10 Packing Mistakes to Avoid

 A bad packing job can do more than mess up your look—it can also compromise your plans, cost you money or inadvertently offend locals (skip the baggy sweats in Japan, people).
-Here, the ten most common packing mistakes people make.
+Here, 10 packing tips to keep in mind for your next trip.

 You don’t factor in fabric